Man charged over shootings which left a father-of-six dead and two people hurt - NewsBreak

 Man charged over shootings which left a father-of-six dead and two people hurt

-A man has been charged in connection with an alleged murder and three attempted murders following a series of firearm incidents in north-west Scotland.
+A man has been charged in connection with a series of firearm incidents in north-west Scotland which left a father-of-six dead and two seriously injured.

 John MacKinnon, 47, died after a firearm was discharged on the Isle of Skye on Wednesday morning.